Kitware/CMake/Help/manual/cmake-commands.7.rst

 Deprecated Commands
 ===================

+These commands are deprecated since CMake version 3.0.
-These commands are available only for compatibility with older versions of CMake.
+They are available only for backward compatibility.
 Do not use them in new code.

 .. toctree::
    :maxdepth: 1